-The Commission will consider awarding grants and loans to support the development of critical infrastructure necessary to provide a competitive environment for the recruitment of new jobs and investment to the Tobacco Region.
-Projects that will enhance the marketability and site readiness of existing publicly owned economic development sites are of particular interest to the Commission.
+The Commission will consider awarding grants and loans for development of critical infrastructure necessary to provide a competitive environment for the recruitment of new jobs and investment to the Tobacco Region.
+Projects that enhance the marketability and site readiness of existing publicly owned economic development sites will be considered.